The Dogon people of Mali, West Africa, are

 architecture.
 The Dogon ladder was used throughout Mali from

 by carving wedges into tree trunks that fork at the top.
 The

 notches served as footholds, while the fork at the top stabilized

-the ladder.
 The Dogon used ladders to climb to their traditional

 cliff dwellings & to access their raised granaries.